Trepkos01/personal-website/content/posts/5~dream-beginning-design-development-new-system/5~dream-beginning-design-development-new-system.md

 ---
-title: "DREAM Series: The beginning of the design and development of a complete new system."
+title: "The beginning of the design and development of a complete new system."
 tags: ["dream", "architecture", "legacy code", "computer science", "PHP", "MySQL", "jQuery", "LAMP"]
 date: "2019-01-01"
 featuredImage: "./featured.jpg"